cegeme/iracema/README.rst

-2. We strongly recommend that you create a virtual environment to install the dependencies for iracema, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation .
+2. We strongly recommend that you create a virtual environment to install the dependencies for iracema, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation (see the instructions bellow).
 To install the required dependecies using pip, simply go to the directory where the repository was cloned and type in your command line:

 .. code-block:: bash

-   pip install -r requirements.txt
+   pip install -r requirements.txt pip install -e .

-3. In order to play audio you will need to manually install an audio I/O library called PortAudio.
+4. In order to play audio you will need to manually install an audio I/O library called PortAudio.
 In Debian / Ubuntu you can install it using apt:

 .. code-block:: bash